The 20 Best Monoclonal Gammopathy of Undetermined Significance (MGUS) Doctors Near Me in Florida, US

 Offers Telehealth

-Rachid Baz is a Hematologist Oncology specialist and a Hematologist in Tampa, Florida.
+Rachid Baz is a Hematologist and an Oncologist practicing medicine in Tampa, Florida.
 Dr. Baz is rated as a Distinguished provider by MediFind in the treatment of Monoclonal Gammopathy of Undetermined Significance (MGUS).
-His top areas of expertise are Multiple Myeloma, Relapsed Refractory Multiple Myeloma (RRMM), Plasmacytoma, Waldenstrom Macroglobulinemia, and Bone Marrow Aspiration.
+He is also highly rated in 20 other conditions, according to our data.
+His clinical expertise encompasses Multiple Myeloma, Smoldering Multiple Myeloma, Plasmacytoma, Relapsed Refractory Multiple Myeloma (RRMM), and Bone Marrow Aspiration.
 Dr. Baz is currently accepting new patients.

 Distinguished in Monoclonal Gammopathy of Undetermined Significance (MGUS)